django-json-api/django-rest-framework-json-api/docs/usage.md

 You can configure fixed values for the page size or limit -- or allow the client to choose the size or limit via query parameters.

-Two pagination classes are available **but their names will change in release 3.0**:
+Two pagination classes are available *but their names will change in release 3.0 in order to implement a more consistent class naming style*:
 - `JsonApiPageNumberPagination` breaks a response up into pages that start at a given page number with a given size (number of items per page).
 It can be configured with the following attributes:
   - `page_query_param` (default `page[number]`)